quangv/docs/src/doc/manual/development/monaca_cli/cli_commands.rst

 :dfn:`$ monaca logout`

 Example
-  Here is an example when you logout from Monaca Cloud with Monaca CLI:
+  Here is an example of how you logout from Monaca Cloud with Monaca CLI:

   .. code-block:: bash